Best credit cards UK 2025: Rated by experts

 Which credit card gives the best travel rewards?

-Virgin Atlantic and American Express are frequently found battling at the top of frequent flyer comparison tables.
+Virgin Atlantic and American Express and Barclaycard are the three main contenders typically jostling for position at the top of frequent flyer comparison tables.

 If you can make your peace with an annual fee, the British Airways Premium Plus Card offers the highest Avios earn rate, while Amex’s Preferred Rewards Gold Card comes with 2 complimentary airport lounge visits annually.